Skip to content

 The procedure that handles this action might look like the following:

-protected void LinkButtonViewSimulations_Click(object sender, System.EventArgs e)
+protected void LinkButtonVoirSimulations_Click(object sender, System.EventArgs e)

 {

-// retrieve the simulations from the session
+// simulations are retrieved from the

 ...

-// Are there any simulations?
+// are there any simulations?

 if (...)